 Of course, there’s a limit to everything.
 My personal recommendation is to walk them back to their own room three times a night; after that, you can let them sleep with you – for the sake of everyone.
 Over time, they’ll learn that their bed is where they need to be.

-Opting for a Montessori-style toddler room doesn’t mean you can’t get a toddler bed with a rail, and this may even be necessary for particularly wiggly toddlers.
+Creating a Montessori bedroom doesn’t mean you can’t just use the common toddler bed with a rail, and this may even be necessary for particularly wiggly toddlers.
 In fact, you may not even need to get rid of your crib!

 For my son, we simply purchased the toddler rail that matched our 4-in-1 crib.
-Then removed the front piece of the crib, moved the link spring for the mattress to the lowest possible setting, and installed the toddler rail.
-Now he can easily get in and out of his bed, and he’s still in a familiar (and comfortable) environment!
+We removed the front piece of the crib, moved the link spring for the mattress to the lowest possible setting, and installed the toddler rail.
+Then he could easily get in and out, and he was still sleeping in a familiar (and comfortable) bed!

 A floor bed for a toddler doesn’t also have to literally be flat on the floor; there are tons of super-low bed frames that still allow a toddler the freedom to get in and out on their own.
-Plus, a common concern with the Montessori floor bed is mold, which can breed unnoticed underneath a direct-to-floor mattress – particularly ones resting on the carpet in damp environments.
-(If you run a humidifier for your child nightly, this can increase the risk of mold, so you’ll want a slightly elevated frame for sure.)
+Plus, a common concern with floor beds is mold, which can breed unnoticed underneath a direct-to-floor mattress – particularly ones resting on the carpet in humid environments.
+If you run a humidifier for your child nightly, this can increase the risk of mold, so you’ll want a slightly elevated frame for sure.

-The first thing you’ll need to do for this part is decide if you need a diaper-changing table in your toddler’s room.
-Both of my children have been extremely slow to potty train, and we’ve had to use diapers or pull-ups well into three years old.
-However, that doesn’t mean you need a changing table, which can be a pretty bulky piece of furniture in a nursery.
+The first thing you’ll need to do for this is decide if you need a diaper-changing table in your toddler’s room.
+Both of my children were extremely slow to potty train, and we had to use diapers or pull-ups well into their third years.
+However, that doesn’t mean you need a changing table, which can be a pretty bulky piece of furniture.

 The floor works just as well for a diaper change (if you’re able to get back up from it!).
-Plus, a toddler practicing independence and motor skills may want to take off their own bottoms and put fresh ones on themselves, completely negating the need for a changing area.
+Plus, a toddler practicing independence and motor skills may want to take off their own pull-ups and put fresh ones on themselves, completely negating the need for a changing pad.
 If you can get rid of that tall, bulky piece of furniture, I recommend doing so.

 But what if you keep all of your toddler’s clothes in that changing table that doubles as a dresser?
 Where are the clothes going to go now?